itzmetanjim/py-positron/README.md

 ## Contributing

 This project is in alpha stage.
 Contributions are welcome.
+See [Contributing](CONTRIBUTING.md) for details.
 Things to do-
 * [ ] Make documentation and README that is not AI-generated
 * [ ] Add more examples and tutorials
 * [ ] Make the installer/executable creation system